stijn-dejongh/lovecraft_public_domain/raw_converts/hwb.md

 progress.
 According to custom, the guardians of the deity acknowledged his obeisance and pecuniary offering, and retired behind heavy curtains to ignite the thuribles.
 After everything was in readiness, Yalden murmured a conventional prayer and bowed low before a curious empty dais studded with exotic jewels.
-For a moment&mdash;as the ritual prescribed&mdash;he stayed in this abased position, and when he arose the dais was no longer empty.
+For a moment--as the ritual prescribed--he stayed in this abased position, and when he arose the dais was no longer empty.
 Unconcernedly munching something the priests had given It was a large pudgy creature very hard to describe, and covered with short grey fur.
 Whence It had come in so brief a time only the priests might tell, but the suppliant knew that